Robert H. Michel: Electoral career

 During negotiations with the Democrats who held majorities in the House and Senate, President George H. W. Bush reached a deficit reduction package which contained tax increases despite his campaign promise of "read my lips: no new taxes".
 Gingrich led a revolt that defeated the initial appropriations package and led to the 1990 United States federal government shutdown.
 The deal was supported by the President and Congressional leaders from both parties after long negotiations, but Gingrich walked out during a televised event in the White House Rose Garden.
 Michel characterized Gingrich's revolt as "a thousand points of spite".

-In 1993 Michel gave the rebuttal to President Bill Clinton's first State of the Union speech, criticizing the economic policies of the newly inaugurated president.
+In 1993 Michel gave the rebuttal to President Bill Clinton's address to a joint session of Congress, criticizing the economic policies of the newly inaugurated president.
 "The Clinton spin doctors have even given us a new political vocabulary, if you will – investment now means big government spending your tax dollars.
+Change now means reviving old, discredited big government tax-and-spend schemes.
 Patriotism now means agreeing with the Clinton program.
 The powerful evocative word, sacrifice, has been reduced to the level of a bumper sticker slogan", he said.
 He was later criticized for obstructing Clinton's economic stimulus plan.

 As a result of Gingrich's rising prominence which gradually attracted support from the caucus, Michel decided not to seek re-election in the 1994 mid-term elections.
 Had Michel run in the 1994 elections and won, he would have served in a Republican-controlled House for the first time in his entire Congressional career.
 However, the caucus would have likely favored Gingrich over Michel as Speaker of the House, due to Gingrich's central role in the Republican Revolution.
 In announcing his retirement, Michel complained that some of his fellow congressmen were more interested in picking fights than in passing laws.
 Gingrich had a confrontational style, which contrasted sharply with Michel's bipartisanship, but Republicans retained the majority during his term.
 Gingrich's successor as Speaker, Dennis Hastert, stated his desire to return to Michel's style.

 Michel was succeeded in Congress by his longtime chief of staff, Ray LaHood.
 Several years after Michel's retirement, LaHood praised his former boss.
 Michel "knew warfare first hand", LaHood said.
 "That is the reason he never used the macho phrases like 'warfare' and 'take no prisoners' when discussing politics with his staff.
 To Bob, the harsh, personal rhetoric of ideological warfare had no place in his office, no place in the House, and no place in American politics."